noahehall/theBookOfNoah/0current/languages/javascript/vue.md

 - v-for: for loop, useful iterating over some dataPropArray
   - e.g. `<div v-for="(poop, thizIndex) in dataPoopArray">render me and my children</div>`
   - ^ `poop` and `thizIndex` can be used anywhere in the DOM el tree
+  - ^ you should also specify `<... :key="poop.someID">` so vue can track which item is being modified
+    - depends on having an ID in your poopArray
+  - can also use `blah of dataPoopArray` instead of `in`
+  - can also be used with objects, e.g. `(poop, poopKey, poopIndex) of poopObject`
+    - order of loop isnt consistent, same as looping through an obj in jss
+  - v-for api
+    - mutation methods: push, pop, shift, unshift, splice, sort, reverse
+    - replacement methods: filter, concat, slice

 ### routing